muammar/muammar.github.io/content/publication/grandcanonical/index.md

 abstract: A strategy is presented for the machine-learning emulation of electronic structure calculations carried out in the electronically grand-canonical ensemble.
 The approach relies upon a dual-learning scheme, where both the system charge and the system energy are predicted for each image.
 The scheme is shown to be capable of emulating basic electrochemical reactions at a range of potentials, and coupling it with a bootstrap-ensemble approach gives reasonable estimates of the prediction uncertainty.
 The method is also demonstrated to accelerate saddle-point searches, and to extrapolate to systems with one to five water layers.
 We anticipate that this method will allow for larger length- and time-scale simulations necessary for electrochemical simulations.

 # Summary.
 An optional shortened abstract.
-summary: Atomistic learning in the electronically grand-canonical ensemble..
+summary: Atomistic learning in the electronically grand-canonical ensemble.

 tags:
 - Source Themes